pooranibcbb/datavis16s_refactor/README.md

 #### Outputs

 -   `trygraphwrapper` creates a subdirectory "graphs" in output directory, and passes that as the output directory to the individual functions.
 The individual graph functions just use the specified output directory passed to them. - Creates html files in outdir as well as subdirectory "lib" which contains the external js,css,etc files for the graphs.
 See [user doc](https://github.niaid.nih.gov/bcbb/nephele2/blob/master/pipelines/datavis16s/doc/user_doc.md) for more info.

+### Dependencies

+-   For the Nephele AMI, debian package libxml2-dev is needed.
+-   Requires [rpy2](https://rpy2.bitbucket.io) to use with python.
+-   To install all R dependencies, run the commands in [dependencies.R](scripts/dependencies.R).
+You may need to change the path to the datavis16s directory.
+-   To build the package along with the user and package documentation, run the commands in [build.R](scripts/build.R).
+This will produce the standard man files for within-R help, as well as the [package manual](doc/Reference_Manual_datavis16s.md) and the user docs [sphinx](datavis16s.user_doc.html) and [html for Nephele2 website](https://github.niaid.nih.gov/bcbb/nephele2/blob/master/pipelines/datavis16s/doc/datavis16s_pipeline.html).

+    ``` r
+    source("scripts/build.R")
+    ```

 ### Installation